We connect school leaders, policy-makers, and organisations with an elite network of serving practitioners and leading university academics.

 Our work arose from the Koinonia Schools’ Project, a collaboration of primary, secondary, and international schools.
 Led by Simon Uttley and based on research-informed practice, this ground-breaking partnership with St. Mary’s University, Twickenham, set a new standard.
-This reflective, conference-based approach, now in its tenth year, is supported by KE Partners from universities in the UK, US, Poland, Ukraine, and beyond.
+Now in our tenth year, we have KoinEd Associate Scholars in the UK, US, Poland, Ukraine, and beyond.

 At Koinonia Educational, our mission is to gather the best speakers, practitioners, researchers, and coaches for the benefit of the broader education community.
 As a not-for-profit, we value collaboration, integrity, cultural responsiveness, and a passion for lifelong learning.
 We are committed to empowering educators and institutions worldwide to thrive and make a lasting impact.